Thottal Poo Malarum: Critical reception

 TSV Hari of Rediff.com described the film as "very ordinary fare," adding that "Sakthi certainly deserved better."
 M Bharat Kumar of News Today called it a "mediocre offering" with "predictable sequences," noting that "the son seems to have delivered the goods well, while the father has failed as a director."
 Malathi Rangarajan of The Hindu wrote "When the sole mission is to promote the son, everything else pales into insignificance.
 Only that P. Vasu could have been more subtle in his campaign."

 Chithra of Kalki praised the acting of Sakthi but felt his acting in serious scenes seems casual damaging the seriousness of the scenes while also panning Gowri's acting as wooden but praised the acting of Rajkiran and other actors and Vadivelu's humour and Akash's cinematography and added if first half was a snail train then second half was Shatabdi.
 Malini Mannath of Chennai Online wrote, "The script offers nothing new.
 It's yet again the routine love story with predictable happenings [..]
 But not much excitement here either.
-With the hero following his girl to Mumbai, and trying to worm his way into the don's household and heart, it's again a sense of déjà vu.
+With the hero following his girl to Bombay, and trying to worm his way into the don's household and heart, it's again a sense of déjà vu.
 Surely, the director-father could have planned a better proposition for his son's debut".